agama-project/agama-project.github.io/docs/user/reference/profile/product.md

 # Product

-The `product` section is a mandatory.
+The `product` section is mandatory.
 It specifies which product (distribution) you want to install.
 For the SUSE Linux Enteprise family of products, it allows registering the system, activating extensions, etc.